Ecodesign Directive: Scope of the Directive

 Nine implementing measures have already been adopted – for a total energy saving of 341 TWh, or 12% of the electricity consumption of the EU.
 Several preparatory studies by DG Energy are completed or ongoing.

 The European Commission will be tabling a Circular Economy proposal towards the end of 2015.
 Eco-design is likely to be discussed within this framework.

+Smartphones, mobile phones, cordless phones and tablets

+The 16 June 2023 regulation introduces from 20 June 2025 onward mandatory labeling with a minimum of 5 years of operating system upgrades, and minimum requirements and rating for resistance to 1 meter height free fall (except for tablets), battery durability, repairability, and dust and water resistance.
+The battery endurance per cycle is also rated.
+The repairability rating includes points awarded for software updates above the minimum requirements.
+The devices have to include a user-selectable option to limit battery charging to 80 % of the capacity to increase battery lifespan.
+The devices have to either have a user-replaceable battery or both higher battery durability and resistance to immersion in water.